marbl/MetagenomeScope/FEATURES_TODO.md

 facilitate the user cycling through the xdot files by size (provide a "left/right" button? can refine UI with Dr. Pop and Todd next week.)
 	* Doesn't look like HTML5 supports this, at least any more.

-* Lay out the graph horizontally/at arbitrary angles.
-DONE.
-	* TODO: Have this configurable by the user (text entry or selection drop-down box for limited number of angles, with default of 90 degrees CCW or 270 degrees CW)
-    * TODO: To make further use of this, add a (functional) horizontal scrollbar to traverse the graph in addition to dragging.
-We could even get keyboard support for this, maybe?

-* Look into how GraphViz converts inches to pixels.
-See if we can manage to factor INCHES\_TO\_PIXELS into the position layout of the graph (=50 works fine, but we should support scaling the entire graph -- not just nodes -- with larger or smaller factors).

 * Improve efficiency of reading+parsing the xdot file.
 Really, the file should only be read through once, using blobs; don't do the thing of getting